Freezer Spaghetti Sauce

 You only live once!

 Note: This recipe for pumpkin pie appeared in a Philadelphia newspaper in 1974.
 It is as good now as it was then but check with your cardiologist.
 The best pumpkin pie is made with fresh Butternut squash.
 Next best is fresh pumpkin and least desirable is store bought canned pumpkin.
+We make it every year at Thanksgiving.

 1.5 cups of cooked pumpkin pulp (Butternut squash)